Seattle still has the most cranes in America, and construction isn’t losing much steam

 Most of the cranes dotting the skyline now are building apartment high-rises, though there are also several new offices going up at a time of intense competition for space among companies.

-Seattle still has more construction cranes than any other U.S. city, as developers keep building even high-rises in the fast-changing city.
+Seattle still has more construction cranes than any other U.S. city, as developers keep building high-rises in the fast-changing city.

 The city of Seattle has 59 cranes sprouting out across the skyline, down slightly from the 65 counted six months ago.
 But that’s still 15 more than Los Angeles, the next-highest city.